sgorgun/gold-mine-task-python/README.md

 |  **2**  |   **4** |   1 |  1  |  8  |
 |  **3**  |   1 |   **6** |   **2** |  **4**  |

-The optimal itenerary is highlighed by bold.
+The optimal itenerary is highlighted by bold.
 The total of these items is equals to 16.

 ### Second example